Schönau im Mühlkreis: History

 Schönau was founded by the House von Perg und Machland, and is first found in written records from around 1230.
 The parish church, whose patron saint is James, son of Zebedee (James the Elder), is likewise first mentioned in historical records from 1230.
-During the Middle Ages, the town was a stopping point for pilgrims from Poland following the Way of St. James, on their way to Santiago de Compostella in Spain.
+During the Middle Ages, the town was a stopping point for pilgrims from Poland following the Way of St. James, on their way to Santiago de Compostela in Spain.

 The Thirty Years' War and the Second Turkish Siege of Vienna both spared Schönau, which remained relatively untouched.
 In 1536 the Protestant Hilleprant Jörger bought the Prandegg Castle from Regensburg.
 The Jörger family made Schönau a base for the new religion, but with the Counter-Reformation of the mid-1500s, Schönau became a majority Catholic community once again.
 From 1660 to 1730, the town was the site of several witch trials.
 Until 1848 the community was part of other surrounding entities, including the domaines of Prandegg, Zellhof Castle, Schwertberg and Ruttenstein.

 Following administrative changes in 1848, Schönau became its own self-governing community.
 Since 1918 the village has belonged to the nation of Austria.
 The village released its own emergency currency in 1920, to help lessen the economic hardship of the area, following the end of World War I.

 The day after the Anschluss on March 12, 1938 (in which Germany annexed Austria into the German Reich), Schönau was incorporated into the Reichsgau Oberdonau (Gau Oberdonau).
 Following the end of World War II in 1945, the town lay in the Soviet Occupation zone.
 Until the end of 2002, the town belonged to the judicial district of Unterweißenbach, but beginning 1 January 2003, it now lies within the judicial district of Pregarten.